-We have recently received a grant from NSF with the main objective of enhancing CEE262 with research-based pedagogical techniques, and disseminating the course for STEM and non-STEM students at other colleges/universities.
+A grant from the National Science Foundation (NSF) has given us the opportunity to enhance CEE262 with research-based pedagogical techniques, and disseminate the course for STEM and non-STEM students at other colleges/universities.
 This is a collaborative project between Princeton University, University of Massachusetts Amherst (PI – Dr. Sanjay Arwade), and Virginia Polytechnic Institute and State University (PI – Dr. Cris Moen).
 This NSF project began September 1, 2014.
-A website will shortly become available that will have all the information and tools necessary for teaching this course.
-A workshop to this effect was held in Princeton in June 2015, another is planned for June 2016 in UMass, and another in 2017 (location TBD).
-Let me know if you are interested in more information or in attending the workshop.
-More information will be posted as it becomes available.
+A website under development, http://casce.princeton.edu, has all the information and tools necessary for teaching this course.
+A workshop to this effect was held in Princeton in June 2015, 2017, and in June 2016 in UMass.

 Some relevant publications include: